crownstone/bluenet/PROTOCOL.md

 This is on the roadmap for future releases and will work with the currently available Crownstones but at the moment Apple Homekit is not supported on Android.

-In order to be able to quickly allow other people access to your Crownstones

 #### Setup mode
 When a Crownstone is new or factory reset, it will go into setup mode.